filipenevola/wordpress/README.md

-# Wordpress template
+# WordPress template

-This template deploys a self-hosted version of [Wordpress](https://wordpress.org/).
+This template deploys a self-hosted version of [WordPress](https://wordpress.org/).
 Internally it uses a mySQL database to store the data.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/EP4wIt?referralCode=fKo7dw)

 ## ✨ Features

-- Wordpress
+- WordPress
 - mySQL

 ## 💁‍♀️ How to use